uwmadisoncals/cals-main-plugins/seriously-simple-podcasting/readme.txt

 == Upgrade Notice ==

-= 1.11.3 =
+= 1.14.3 =
-* v1.11 contains a number of important updates and some helpful new features - all users are advised to update ASAP.
+* v1.14.x contains a number of great new features and optimisations - all users are advised to update ASAP.